 The amount of debt that may be issued in any given fiscal year for capital projects authorized in current or previous capital budgets is enacted annually by the General Assembly and approved by the Governor.
-The maximum principal amount of debt currently authorized by the fiscal year 2019-2020 capital budget is as shown in Table 3 below.
+The maximum principal amount of debt currently authorized by the fiscal year 2019-2020 capital budget is as shown in Table 3 on the next page.

-Table 3 Pro Forma Remaining Debt After Issuance of the Bonds^(a)
+Table 3 Pro Forma Remaining Debt After Issuance of the Bonds(a)